 Specify a default name for the printer.

 - Click OK.

-After you've completed this procedure, the selected printer devices are registered in the Dynamics 365 for Operations application's network printer catalog.
+After you've completed this procedure, the selected printer devices are registered in the Finance and Operations application's network printer catalog.
 System administrators can now enable the printers for access from within the application.